jonasbohmann/democraciv-discord-bot/README.md

 *  Helps the Speaker of the Legislature with legislative sessions and submissions (bills & motions)
 *  Supports the Executive with vetoes by keeping them up-to-date with passed bills from the Legislature
 *  Keeps track of all legislative sessions, bills, motions, ministry vetoes and laws
+*  Generates the voting form as a Google Form for legislative sessions
 *  Users can search for active laws by their name or by automatically generated tags
 *  Join and leave political parties and see their members and ranking
 *  Tags: Users can save text and images for later retrieval to command-like tags